Hsabonchi/JS/function.md

    2 + 5  is also 7

    How about creating a function called add
-      - add function accepts/takes two variables as arquments
+      - add function accepts/takes two variables x and y as arquments
-      -  return the result
+      - return the result of addind x + y.
+      -

       function add (x,y){